 Barazi Consulting’s effective leadership framework

-The following are traits and abilities required for leaders to be effective.
+The following are capabilities required for leaders to be effective.

 They are efficient on various scales (time, information, and energy):